Billsfather/dec/Graduate re-examination/self-introduction.md

 #Beyond Academics
 Outside of my studies, I am passionate about sports and community involvement.
 I have  participated in community service projects. and I like play table tennis and  swimming in leisure time.
 These pursuits highlight my commitment to personal growth and collaboration.
 #Future Goals
 I have a strong passion for AI and its applications in medical image analysis .
-By pursuing graduate studies, I aim to deepen my expertise in this field and contribute innovative solution.
+By pursuing graduate studies, I aim to deepen my expertise in this field and contribute innovative research achievement.

 Thank you for your time and consideration.
 >